ankane/tomoto-ruby/README.md

 gem 'tomoto'
 ```

-It can take around 10 minutes to compile the extension.
+It can take 10-20 minutes to compile the extension.

 ## Getting Started